KuroLabs/stegcloak/README.md

 - Compression to reduce the payload
 - Completely invisble, uses Zero Width Characters instead of white spaces or tabs
 - Additional HMAC integrity
+- Super fast!
+Hides the Wikipedia page-source for steganography (800 lines and 205362 characters) within a covertext of 3 words in under one second
+- Written in pure functional style
-- Usage - Available as an API module, a CLI and also a <a href='https://stegcloak.surge.sh'>Web interface</a>(Optimized with Web workers).
+- Usage - Available as an API module, a CLI and also a <a href='https://stegcloak.surge.sh'>Web Interface</a> (optimized with web workers).
 Works everywhere!
-- Super fast !
-Hides the wikipedia page-source for steganography (800 lines and 2,05,362 characters) in covertext of 3 words under one second
-- Written in pure functional style

 ## Installing